JBurlison/Pandaros.Settlers/README.md

   * Bows
   * Crossbows
   * Matchlockgun
-* Job Training for most crafting jobs
+* Job Training for most crafting jobs (25% reduction at 5)
+  * Master of all!
+End game research for an additional 30% reduction at 10)

 ## Game Difficulties!